-Chris Walsh MBACP (Accred) Counselling and Supervision
+Chris Walsh MBACP (Accred), Counselling, Relationships, Supervision

 As human beings, we are social creatures.
 We strive to have relationships, to have esteem, be successful in work, to look back over a life of worth.
 But those things do not always turn out as we wish.
-We try to put on a brave face to hide disappointments, we launch into new challenges and relationships to hide the feelings and failings of previous ones, or we may become angry with loved ones to deflect how we feel inside.
+We try to put on a brave face to hide disappointments, we launch into new challenges and relationships to hide the feelings and failings of previous ones, or we may become angry or distant with loved ones to deflect how we feel inside.

 While addictions or addictive habits occur for different reasons, they often begin as a way of dealing with other painful issues, but can become bigger and more devastating than the root issue.
 Our work would explore the addiction as well as possible root issues. we explore the difficulties you live with, the support of others, and the obstacles they perhaps put in your way.
 We work to bring about make small changes, foundations, that you can build on to recover lives and relationships.